 What you really have is two segmented lists:

 - A list of people who never opened anything.
-They didn’t open or click through on any email or event invitation in your campaign and they didn’t take any sales calls.
+They didn’t open or click on any email campaigns or event invitations and they didn’t take any sales calls.

 - A list of people who were paying attention.
 They opened and clicked on some of what you sent, maybe even downloaded, or registered for something.
-They may not have returned any calls, but they were watching and reading.
+They may not have returned any calls, but they were watching and silently engaging.

-So what’s your strategy to continue nurturing them?
-Don’t stop now just because your campaign has ended or the prospect said they’re not ready.
+So, what’s your strategy to continue nurturing them?
+Don’t stop now just because your marketing campaign has ended or the prospect said they’re not ready.

 Don’t let all your hard work go to waste just because your list isn’t yet ready for an appointment.
-They may not be ready today, but in Q3 or Q4, they could be your hottest sales leads.
+They may not be ready today, but in 3 or 6 months, they could be your hottest sales leads.